rlrh1996/rails-react-todolist/README.md

 # README

+A01803040U RAYNER LIM RI HAN

 Heroku automatically deploys from here to [https://rails-react-todolist.herokuapp.com/](https://rails-react-todolist.herokuapp.com/)

 This README would normally document whatever steps are necessary to get the application up and running.
 But this is not a normal README.

-Things I may want to cover (but don't):
+Things I may want to cover (but haven't):

 * Ruby version